curry-language/kics2/GITINSTALL.md

     Download and install the PAKCS implementation of Curry from the [PAKCS web site](http://www.informatik.uni-kiel.de/~pakcs).
-    If you successfully installed PAKCS, you can generate the initial KiCS2 compiler by the command
+    If you successfully installed PAKCS, you can generate the fully bootstrapped KiCS2 compiler by the command

         make CURRY=/path/to/pakcs/bin/pakcs

     in this directory.
 If `pakcs` is already on your `PATH`, simply running `make` without arguments will work too.

+Once successfully built, you will have a fully bootstrapped KiCS2 compiler.
+For development you may wish to rebuild the compiler, which you can do with

+    make

+This will build KiCS2 using `bin/kics2` in this directory, i.e. use the bootstrapped compiler to rebuild itself.

+> Note that changes to the KiCS2 compiler may make it unable to compile itself.
+  Therefore it is advised to always specify which compiler you wish to compile KiCS2 with, e.g. another instance of KiCS2:

+    make CURRY=/path/to/other/kics2/bin/kics2

 Further information is available in the installation instructions of the KiCS2 distribution which can be found